Abdul Hamid (soldier)

 Hamid joined the army in December 1954, and was posted to the 4th Battalion of the Grenadiers regiment.
-During the Sino-Indian War, his battalion participated in the battle of Namka Chu against the People's Liberation Army.
+During the Sino-Indian War, his battalion participated in the battle of Namka Chu against the Chinese People's Liberation Army.
 During the Indo-Pakistani War of 1965, the 4 Grenadiers battalion was entrusted with a vital position before the village of Chima on the Khem Karan–Bhikhiwind line.
-At the Battle of Asal Uttar on 9–10 September 1965.
+At the Battle of Asal Uttar on 9–10 September 1965, Hamid destroyed eight Pakistani tanks and was killed in action while destroying the ninth tank.

+Early life

+Abdul Hamid was born on 1 July 1933 in a village in Ghazipur district of Uttar Pradesh state.
+His mother was Sakina Begum and his father was Mohammad Usman, a tailor.
+Hamid would help his father's business by stitching clothes.

 Military career

 He joined the Grenadiers regiment of the Indian Army on 27 December 1954.
 He was later posted to the regiment's 4th Battalion (formerly the 109th Infantry), where he served for the rest of his career.
 He served with the battalion in Agra, Amritsar, Jammu and Kashmir, Delhi, NEFA and Ramgarh.

 During the Sino-Indian War of 1962, Hamid's battalion was part of the 7th Infantry Brigade commanded by Brigadier John Dalvi and participated in the Battle of Namka Chu against the People's Liberation Army.
 Surrounded and cut off, the battalion broke out on foot into Bhutan and on to Misamari.
 Second Lieutenant G. V. P. Rao was posthumously awarded the Maha Vir Chakra for his actions during the war; it was the highest gallantry award received by the battalion since Indian independence, until Hamid's commendation.